nishithcv/vscodeSFProductivityPack/README.md

-# sf-pack-nishi README
+# README

 This Extension contains below extensions:

-GitLens - To work faster with git
+* GitLens - To work faster with git
-Salesforce code snippet - type scs and the see the suggestions appear one by one, very useful when working from scratch Salesforce Flow visualizer - helps you see the flow without leaving vs code.
+* Salesforce code snippet - type scs and the see the suggestions appear one by one, very useful when working from scratch
+* Salesforce Flow visualizer - helps you see the flow without leaving vs code.

 ## Working with Markdown